Radio Connection Students Who Get a Mentor are Learning How to be a DJ

 About Entertainment Career Connection, Inc.

-Entertainment Career Connection has a reputation for having the finest radio school, music production and film making schools in the entertainment media industry.
+Entertainment Career Connection has a reputation for having the best alternative to conventional radio school, music production and film making schools in the entertainment media industry.
 Entertainment Connection has a reputation for having the finest radio school, music production and film making schools in the entertainment media industry.
-Unlike any other school, students learn from successful mentors in real world situations including active recording studio sessions, on real film sets and at actual on air radio stations as opposed to simulated classrooms where the pressures of client interaction and real deadlines do not exist.
+Unlike in ordinary school or colleges, students learn from successful mentors in real world situations including active recording studio sessions, on real film sets and at actual on air radio stations as opposed to simulated classrooms where the pressures of client interaction and real deadlines do not exist.

 E: [email protected]